Pre-Health Education Tracks

 The Association of American Medical Colleges (AAMC) offers a variety of online resources, including helpful information on shadowing opportunities for pre-medical students.
 The AAMC site will also give you a chance to explore what’s on the MCAT and how to prepare.

-Michigan State University offers a series of recorded online presentations and workshops, including for those students interested in applying for medical and dental schools.
+Michigan State University offers a checklist and timeline for students interested in applying for medical and dental schools.
 Your school of interest may have a similar feature.

-National Association of Advisors for the Health Professions (NAAHP) offers summer internship and training opportunities for pre-health learners in all areas.
+National Association of Advisors for the Health Professions (NAAHP) offers a listing of summer internship and training opportunities for pre-health learners in all areas.
 You can find both online and in-person instruction through their site.

 Pre-Dentistry